seanj06/Python-Blackjack-p3/README.md

   - As a user I want game feedback if I have an incorrect input.

      - The user is given clear instructions in game on every input needed and are unable to continue until they input correctly.

+ ### Unit and bug testing

+  - All other testing for this project including unit test and bugs are on a seperate file found here ..

+## Deployment

+  The following steps were used to deploy this project to [Heroku](https://www.heroku.com/)

+   - Go to Heroku and click on the new button in the top right corner of the page.
+Then select create new app from the dropdown menu.

+   - Choose an app name, select the region and click create app.

+   - Go to settings and select Config Vars

+   - Add a new Config Var with a key word of PORT and a value of 8000

+   - Next in settings find Buildpacks and add Buildpacks Python and NodeJS in that order.

+   - Exit settings and click Deploy.
+Select Github from the deploy options.

+   - Find your repository and connect it to Heroku.

+   - Select Manual Deploy from the options, make sure main branch is selected and click Deploy Branch.

+   - Live version of the app can be found here [Live Game Link](https://python-blackjack.herokuapp.com/)